kubernetes/autoscaler/cluster-autoscaler/proposals/provisioning-request.md

 Provisioning Request (abbr.
 ProvReq) is a new namespaced Custom Resource that aims to allow users to ask CA for capacity for groups of pods.
-It allows users to express the fact that group of pods is connected and should be threated as one entity.
+It allows users to express the fact that group of pods is connected and should be treated as one entity.
 This AEP proposes an API that can have multiple provisioning classes and can be extended by cloud provider specific ones.
 This object is meant as one-shot request to CA, so that if CA fails to provision